Kpokc/bouquet/README.md

 ### Future Features

   - When like, dislike, pin button clicked - implement ajax request to update related buttons color and python functions in the background of the website.
 Without reloading the page.
-  - Implement dynamically reload posts depending on a mouse down scroll.
+  - Implement dynamically upload posts depending on a mouse down scroll.
   - Implement complaints functionality.

 <a name="technologies"></a>